BarakBinyamin/Firebase-Database-Demo/README.md

 cd Firebase-Database-Demo
 ```

-3. Launch the demo by passing the config file as an arguemnt to the quickstart script
+3. Launch the demo in firefox by passing the config file as an arguement to the quickstart script
 ```bash
 bash quickstart.sh FILEPATH_to_CONFIG
 ```